Sorry, you need to enable JavaScript to visit this website.

 Main actors

-As described in the national description in Eurydice database/ 2.6 Administration and Governance at Central and/or Regional Level, the Ministry of Education, Science and Technological Development bears the overall responsibility for developing and implementing education policy in Serbia.
+As described in the national description in Eurydice database/ 1.6 Administration and Governance at Central and/or Regional Level, the Ministry of Education has overall responsibility for developing and implementing education policy in Serbia.

-The Ministry is regulated in the following manner and it organises the work through sectors that are responsible for certain levels and aspects of education:
+The Ministry is organised in the following way, and it carries out its work through sectors responsible for specific levels and aspects of education:

 1. Department for Preschool and Primary Education;